Children's Comprehensive Bible Question Quiz

 c.
 Dust of the Earth.

 c.
-God created Adam from the dust of the Earth and was called man.
+God created Adam from the dust of the earth and called him man.

 a.
 From Adam's rib.